Martin056PL/BeerProject/BeerProject/README.md

 ![codesmells.png](readme_screenshots/codesmells.png)

-Detected security hotspot vulnerability is due to way of logging to the service.
+Detected security hotspot vulnerability is due to disabled csrf protection.
-It will be enabled again when JWT will be implemented.
+Since there is no front end for this solution, it is temporary disabled.